 We reserve the right to ask any person to leave the ceremony if they are being disruptive to the proceedings or to other guests.

 We will not admit anyone without a ticket.

 We reserve the right to refuse entry to a graduation ceremony.

-If you or a guest requires special arrangements, such as wheelchair access, sight or sound facilities, or other adaptions, you agree to let us know this at the time of registration to allow us time to organise the appropriate arrangements and seating.
+If you or a guest requires special arrangements, such as wheelchair access, sight or sound facilities, or other assistance, you should let us know this at the time of registration to allow us time to organise the appropriate arrangements and seating.

 We aim to hold graduation ceremonies as advertised, however, we reserve the right to make alterations if necessary.
-For instance, in the event of bad weather.
+For instance, in the event of bad weather or travel restrictions.

 In the unlikely event that a ceremony has to be cancelled or rearranged, the University will make every effort to contact you to let you know.
 We will also make every effort to publish information on our web pages and other suitable channels.